 Why Do Horses Wear Blinders?

-Have you ever driven past a pasture and seen horses wearing something on their face?
+Have you ever driven past a horse saw them wearing something on their face covering their eyes?
+This equipment is called a blinder and is typically attached to the horse’s bridle.
 Or have you watched a horse race and noticed a lot of the horses are wearing masks with little cups behind their eyes, blocking their peripheral vision?

 Chances are, what you’re seeing is something called blinders (or blinkers).
+Blinders are designed to cover part of the horse’s face and protect the horse’s eyes, helping to minimize distractions and keep the horse focused.
 There are a number of good reasons why these horses are wearing blinders – from safety reasons to improved performance on the racetrack.

 What Horse Blinders Are For?

 There isn’t just one purpose for horse blinders, and there are a few types of blinders that you can get too.
-Each horse has a different personality and purpose, and that means that each time you see one with blinders on, it’s usually for one of three reasons:
+Each horse has a different personality and purpose, and that means that each time you see one with blinders on, it’s usually for one of three reasons.
+Blinders are used to influence a horse’s behavior by restricting its sight and modifying its vision, which helps manage how the horse responds to its environment:

 Situations When Horses Wear Blinders